Monday, March 24, 2025

 Optimus is represented by the green line below.

-The moment you stop running high graphics apps like gaming.
-Optimus will only use the integrated GPU to process ALL images and route them to the monitor.
+The moment you stop running high-graphics applications like games, Optimus switches to using only the integrated GPU (iGPU) to process all images and send them to the display.

 Gaming laptops with no Optimus:

-There are a few rare gaming laptops that do not have Optimus thus they’re ALWAYS using the dedicated GPU even when you’re watching youtube.
+There are a few rare gaming laptops that do not have Optimus, meaning they always use the dedicated GPU (dGPU), even for simple tasks like watching YouTube.

 3. MUX Switch Alternative: External Monitor

-If one of these ports is connected to the dedicated GPU, then you’re good to go.
-Just plug in an external monitor and get that extra performance when needed.
+If one of these ports is wired to the dedicated GPU (dGPU), you’re good to go—just plug in an external monitor and enjoy the extra performance when needed.

 Click on the Set PhysX configuration tab as shown below: